 In case of competition interruption while competitors are still competing, the competition will be cancelled.
+When the interruption is temporary, the jury can decide to resume the start.

 322 Mass Start Competitions

 At Mass Start competitions, all athletes start at the same time and final results are determined by finish arrival order.